- Nominate for Lifetime Achievement, Services to Dance or Dance Education

 - have made an outstanding and enduring contibution to the dance industry through their work as a teacher, writer, designer etc.

 To be eligible for an award for outstanding achievement in choreography, film, musical or physical theatre, or a youth, community or independent project, the work must have premiered between 1 January and 31 December the previous year.

 To be eligible for lifetime achievement, services or education award, nominees must have a long-standing national, and perhaps international, profile.

-Nominations close each year at midnight 28 February.
+Nominations close midnight 28 February 2018.

-We provide the selection panel with CVs/biographies for those people nominated for lifetime achievement, services to dance and services to education, to ensure that panel members can make a well informed decision about who makes it into the shortlist.
+We provide the selection panel with CVs/biographies for nominatations for lifetime achievement, services to dance and services to education, to ensure that panel members can make a well informed decision about who makes it into the shortlist.

 Once the first round of votes are compiled, the results are submitted to the panel for second round of voting which produces a shortlist of four for each award.
 If the scores for the winners are even or very close, the panel consults with the advisors until a majority is in agreement.

 The recommended term served by panel members is 3 – 4 years.
 If a member of the selection panel is nominated for an award, he or she is excluded from voting in that category and excluded from any discussion about that category.

-Ausdance National manages the nominations and the Selection Panel, and is responsible for maintaining relevent Award Categories and Selection Criteria and a rigorous and transparent voting process.
+Ausdance National manages the nominations and the selection panel, and is responsible for maintaining relevent award categories and selection criteria and a rigorous and transparent voting process.
 The ADAs management committee consists of:

-Nominations Coordinator: Leanne Craig, Ausdance National
+Nominations coordinator: Leanne Craig, Ausdance National

 Chair, Selection Panel: Robina Beard OAM